-Other books by this author that I've reviewed include The Jungle, Kingdom, Devil's Gate, The Storm, The Tombs, Poseidon's Arrow, Zero Hour, The Mayan Secrets, Mirage, Ghost Ship, The Eye of Heaven, Piranha, The Emperor's Revenge, Pirate, Odessa Sea, Havana Storm.
+Other books by this author which I have reviewed include The Jungle, Kingdom, Devil's Gate, The Storm, The Tombs, Poseidon's Arrow, Zero Hour, The Mayan Secrets, Mirage, Ghost Ship, The Eye of Heaven, Piranha, The Emperor's Revenge, Pirate, Odessa Sea, Havana Storm, Nighthawk, The Romanov Ransom

 Twenty-first in the Dirk Pitt action-adventure thriller series, Crescent Dawn is the perfect title and combines Clive and Dirk’s styles with the addition of Dirk, Jr. and Summer Pitt’s styles to the NUMA team.

 I’m not sure why I felt a bit let down.
 Even though there is just as much action…really!…it felt like less, although it could simply have been that we had three different theatres of [good guy] action occurring.